|

 SWCPC 279

-Consists of photographs of the McMurry-Lubbock Christian College
+Consists of photographs of the McMurry-Lubbock Christian College football game

-was also Texas Tech's first football opponent (1925).
+also Texas Tech's first football opponent (1925).

 Lubbock Cotton Oil Mill (Lubbock, Texas)

-Photograph collection, ca. 1920
+Photograph Collection, ca. 1920

 14 copy prints

-Consists of photographs of construction of the Lubbock Cotton Oil Mill
+Consists of photographs of construction of the Lubbock Cotton Oil Mill at

-Located in the industrial district along Avenue A in Lubbock, Texas, the Lubbock Cotton
+Lubbock, Texas (ca. 1920).
+Located in the industrial district along Avenue A in

-Oil Mill began operation in 1923.
-Around 1963, the company experienced a period of major
+1963, the company experienced a period of major expansion.
+Since its founding,

-expansion.
-Since its founding, Lubbock Cotton Oil Mill has been a primary producer of
+Lubbock Cotton Oil Mill has been a primary producer of cotton seed oil and mixed

 Lubbock County, Texas

-Photograph collection, 1909-1976
+Photograph Collection, 1909-1976

 29 copy prints, 55 copy negatives, 2 nitrate negatives

-SWCPC 299, E1, E2, E7-E12
+SWCPC 299 E1, E2, E7-E12

 Lubbock County Sheriff's Department (Texas)

-Photograph collection, 1890-1968
+Photograph Collection, 1890-1968

 14 copy prints

-SWCPC 299, E6
+SWCPC 299 E6

-Consists of portraits of former Lubbock County, Texas, sheriffs
+Consists of portraits of former Lubbock County, Texas, sheriffs.

 Lubbock Heritage Society